mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...neke...
-- Numeric Cartouche: [... nena en kulupu en ...]
+- Numeric Cartouche: [... nena e kulupu e ...]
 - Abbreviated Cartouche: [... kulupu ...]
 - Abbreviation #~: ...k...
 - If the numeric value ends in full blocks of thousands, the proper name can end with **...
 Eken**, **...
 Ekeken**, or **...
 Ekekeken**, depending on the number of full ISO thousands blocks at the end of the value.